temporalio/documentation/docs/content/why-temporal.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Temporal exists to abstract the complexity of a distributed application.
+One of the aspects of the Temporal System is that it abstracts the complexity of a distributed system.
-Distributed applications exist to scale computation across multiple machines as the potential load of an application changes.
+Distributed systems exist to scale computation across multiple machines as the potential load of a system changes.
 In theory a distributed system facilitates a reliable and highly performant application.

+However there are a set of failures that can occur in a distributed application that can make things very complicated, especially at a large scale.

 <CenteredImage
 imagePath="/diagrams/basic-distributed-system.svg"
 imageSize="75"
-title="Basic distributed system"
+title="Basic distributed system failures"
 />

+How is any downstream part of the application supposed to know if there was a failure before, failure during, failure between, or a failure after the changes to the state?
+How will the inconsistent state be reconciled if there was a failure between changes?

+In traditional systems, a large investment is often made to maintain the health of each individual component, visualize the health of the overall system, define timeout constraints for computations, orchestrate retries for computations that fail, and maintain a consistent state.

-Many modern traditional distributed systems consist of a mixture of stateless services, databases, cron jobs, and queues.
+These systems are often a mixture of stateless services, databases, cron jobs, and queues.
-As these systems scale, however, responding to multiple asynchronous events, communicating with unreliable external resources, or tracking the state of something very complex becomes very challenging.
+And as these systems scale, responding to multiple asynchronous events, communicating with unreliable external resources, or tracking the state of something very complex becomes more and more challenging.

-A large investment must be made to maintain the health of each individual component, visualize the health of the overall system, define timeout constraints for computations, and orchestrate retries for computations that fail.

 Temporal reconfigures the use of services, databases, cron jobs, and queues into the Temporal Platform.
+The Temporal Platform addresses these failures head on and right out the box.

 In a traditional system the service exists to spawn function executions.
 The Temporal Platform exists to facilitate Workflow Executions.